Table of Contents

 But I don’t buy into that.

-Let’s also be brave and realise that if we continue to contribute to this(by numbing ourselves, scrolling, feeling lost, avoiding responsibility, getting overwhelmed, doubting ourselves, and questioning our self-worth, then we’re as bad as the feelings we’re trying to change.
+Let’s also be brave and realize that if we continue to contribute to this (by numbing ourselves, scrolling, feeling lost, avoiding responsibility, getting overwhelmed, doubting ourselves, and questioning our self-worth, then we’re as bad as the feelings we’re trying to change.

 Learn to switch off the noise and tune into you!

-(And reduce your screen time while you’re at it, it’s really not healthy)
+(And reduce your screen time while you’re at it; it’s really not healthy.)

 Believe in Yourself